-cxfs\admin Errors
+cxfs admin Errors

-Following are common cxfs\admin errors.
+Following are common cxfs_admin errors.

-Connecting to the local CXFS server... receiving conflicting bootstrap packets from cluster(s) - cannot identify server to connect to gave up trying to connect to server FATAL: exiting on fatal error
+''' Connecting to the local CXFS server...

+receiving conflicting bootstrap packets from cluster(s) - cannot identify server to connect to gave up trying to connect to server

+FATAL: exiting on fatal error '''

-The cxfs\admin command can see multiple clusters.
+The cxfs_admin command can see multiple clusters.
 Reconfigure your network so that each cluster's private network subnet is independent of the private network subnet of other clusters.
 If you have multiple clusters using the same public network as the backup CXFS metadata network, use the -i option to identify the cluster name.
-See "Accessing the Correct Cluster at a Multiple-Cluster Site" on page 269.
+See "Accessing the Correct Cluster at a Multiple-Cluster Site" on page 234.

-Connecting to the CXFS server for the "mycluster" cluster...
-Error returned from server: authorization error (8) Inappropriate privileges to connect to the CXFS server
+''' Connecting to the CXFS server for the "mycluster" cluster...
+Error returned from server: authorization error (8) Inappropriate privileges to connect to the CXFS server '''

 The host can see the cluster, but does not have permission to connect to it.
-Use the access command to give permission to connect.
+Use cxfs_admin on another node that does have permission and use the access command to give permission to the first node.

+''' Connecting to the CXFS server for the "mycluster" cluster...
+Error returned from server: permissions error (9) Insufficient privileges to acquire the administration lock '''

+The host only has monitoring privileges and no administration privileges.
+Use the permission=admin attribute with the access command to grant the host administration rights, or use -r on the cxfs_admin command line.

+'''

 Connecting to the CXFS server for the "mycluster" cluster...
-Error returned from server: permissions error (9) Insufficient privileges to acquire the administration lock

-The host only has monitoring privileges and no administration privileges.
-Use the permission=admin attribute with the access command to grant the host administration rights, or use -r on the cxfs\admin command line.

-Connecting to the CXFS server for the "mycluster" cluster... not receiving bootstrap packets from any cluster - cannot identify server to connect to gave up trying to connect to server FATAL: exiting on fatal error
+not receiving bootstrap packets from any cluster - cannot identify server to connect to

+gave up trying to connect to server

+FATAL: exiting on fatal error

+'''

 The host is not on the CXFS metadata private network and has not been granted explicit access to the cluster.
-Grant the host access by using the access command from a server-capable node or another host with admin access to the cluster.
+Grant the host access by using the access command from a server-capable administration node or another host with admin access to the cluster.